itslilscorp/IFRPFix/README.md

     * Snow Update - Fixed models using snow in 1.13 by modifying model files rather than adding a snow texture.
 * 1.1.0
     * Enchanting Update - Updated Pack as of 5/18/21 (and maybe fixed a few more 1.13 snow-using models I missed before).
+* 1.2.0
+    * Pride Update - Updated Pack as of 6/1/21 and based all ports on 1.12 rather than 1.16.